bagoessiswo/user-attendance/README.md

 ### Documentation

-For documentation please visit `http://localhost:3000/api-docs`
+For documentation please visit `http://localhost:3000/api-docs` also in docs folder

 ### License